Wentworth–Coolidge Mansion: History of the house and ownership

-Other expressions of the Colonial Revival impulse appear in the writings of a local elder named Charles W. Brewster, who wrote numerous reminiscence and history articles for the local paper in the 1850s.
-They were gathered and published in book form in 1859 and enjoyed enough popularity to be reissued in 1873, as Brewster's Rambles.
-Though riddled with error and inherited hearsay, they are also rich in accurate minutia and oral history.
-His tales are the source of some of the undocumented folklore about the house.

 From the Cushing family, the property was purchased with about 15 acre in 1886 by John Templeman Coolidge III and his wife.
 They renovated, restored and expanded the mansion with the assistance of Sumner Appleton, founder of the Society for the Preservation of New England Antiquities.
 That society's interest in preserving colonial architecture was a characteristic expression of the Colonial Revival movement.
 The society acquired, preserved and opened a number of historic properties in the Piscataqua River area.

-Coolidge was a Boston Brahmin, artist and antiquarian who used the property as a summer home.
-He had been schooled in Britain, educated at Harvard (class of 1879), and married Katharine Parkman (daughter of the American historian Francis Parkman).

-Family wealth obviated any need for employment, so they spent the years 1879–1885 in Paris.
-While there, John studied art with Carolus-Duran, in whose classes he met and befriended John Singer Sargent.
-The following year, the Coolidges purchased the Wentworth mansion at Little Harbor as a summer retreat.

-Coolidge's guests included American-born portrait painter John Singer Sargent, American impressionist painter Edmund C. Tarbell, and Boston art patron Isabella Stewart Gardner.

 Photos from as late as 1937 show the house furnished with an assortment of antiques, arranged to satisfy late-nineteenth and early-twentieth century taste and sense of comfort, characteristic of Colonial Revival interiors.

 Coolidge's widow, his second wife, Mary Abigail Parsons Coolidge, donated the Wentworth–Coolidge Mansion to the state in 1954.